- Medicare enrollment in Alaska stands at about 110,000 residents – only about 15% of the population, as opposed to 19% nationwide.

 Medigap plans are standardized under federal rules, so the benefits they provide are governed at the federal level and do not vary from one insurer to another or from one state to another (with the exception of three states that have waivers allowing them to standardize the plans differently).
 Under federal rules, Medicare beneficiaries have a six-month guaranteed-issue enrollment window for Medigap plans that starts when they turn 65 and enroll in Medicare Part B. But federal rules don’t guarantee access to Medigap plans if a person is under 65 years old and enrolled in Medigap as a result of a disability.

 The majority of the states have adopted rules to ensure at least some access to Medigap plans for enrollees under the age of 65, but Alaska is not one of them.
-As of 2020, only one Medigap insurer in Alaska — United American Insurance Company — voluntarily offers a limited selection of Medigap plans to enrollees under the age of 65, with prices that are significantly higher the prices for a person who is 65.
+As of 2020, only one Medigap insurer in Alaska — United American Insurance Company — voluntarily offers a limited selection of Medigap plans to enrollees under the age of 65, with prices that are significantly higher than the prices for a person who is 65.
 However, Alaska has kept its high-risk pool (the Alaska Comprehensive Health Insurance Association, also known as ACHIA) operational, and the pool serves as a backstop for people who are under 65 and in need of coverage to supplement Medicare.

 Prior to the ACA, many states relied on high-risk pools for people who needed to purchase their own health insurance and couldn’t qualify for coverage due to medical underwriting.
 Some states, including Alaska, still have an operational high-risk pool — and Medigap access is part of the reason ACHIA and similar programs in other states are still offering coverage (other states that have maintained their high-risk pools and use them to offer supplemental coverage to Medicare beneficiaries include Iowa, Nebraska, New Mexico, North Dakota, South Carolina, Washington, and Wyoming).